kpavlis/mobile-shopping-app/README.md

 Michael-Panagiotis Kapetanios (@KapetaniosMP)

-🚫 Unauthorized use is strictly prohibited.
+**🚫 Unauthorized use is strictly prohibited.**
-No part of this codebase may be copied, reproduced, modified, distributed, or used in any form without explicit written permission from the owners.
+No part of this codebase may be copied, reproduced, modified, distributed, or used in any form without **explicit written permission** from the owners.

+Any attempt to use, republish, or incorporate this code into other projects—whether commercial or non-commercial—without prior consent may result in legal action.

 For licensing inquiries or collaboration requests, please contact via email: theftzoumi _at_ gmail _dot_ com .